 abilities" and "work/family balance"

-Corning Glass reported that New employees
+Corning Glass reported that New employees who attend

 Lee Hecht Harrison, a HR consulting firm,